 Understanding Sensitivity to Correction

-If a child has issues with being corrected, he/she may have emotional or developmental issues.
-Effective teaching requires lowing these root causes:
+A child may have emotional or developmental issues if he or she struggles to accept correction.
+Effective teaching requires knowing these root causes:

 Perfectionism